 Erta Ale in Ethiopia is one of the most active volcanoes in the world and looms above a deadly desert.
 We ask if it’s worth the risk.

-The 4×4 steams across the vast desert, lurching over rocks and cracks.
+The 4×4 steams across the desert, lurching over rocks and cracks.
 Sand whips against the window, almost liquid in its motion.
 Immediately behind me sits our military escort: two men with automatic rifles slung casually across their laps.

 I hate to say it, but there is a distinct sense of lawlessness in the air.
-I hate to because this is Africa and, for centuries, westerners have come to the continent to gather tales of risk and adventure for recounting at dinner parties over cheese and wine.
+I hate to because this is Africa and, for centuries, westerners have come to the continent to gather tales of risk and adventure for recounting at dinner parties over and cheese and wine.
 I don’t want to be that guy, but it’s true: here, in the Danakil Depression in the Afar Region of Ethiopia, it really does feel like anything could happen.

 The sense of risk is not just hyperbole.
 In 2012, an attack by Afar rebels left five tourists dead and four people kidnapped, and deadly incidents continue today.
 As a result, tourists are forbidden in the area without a military escort.